Fenix0817/SARosPerceptionKitti/README.md

 SARosPerceptionKitti
 =================

-ROS package for the Perception (Sensor Fusion, Detection, Tracking and Evaluation) of the KITTI Vision Benchmark
+ROS package for the Perception (Sensor Fusion, Detection, Tracking and Evaluation) of the KITTI Vision Benchmark Suite

 ### Demo
 <p align="center">